near/docs/docs/3.tutorials/auction/1-bidding.md

 sidebar_label: Bidding
 ---

-In this section of the tutorial, you'll learn how to create a basic NEAR smart contract from scratch.
+In this section of the tutorial, you'll learn how to create a basic auction smart contract from scratch.
 The contract will allow users to place bids and track the highest bidder.

 &nbsp;